GLOBAL MARKETS-Bond yields sink as central banks head for easier policy

 The 10-year U.S. Treasury yield fell to its lowest in four years, taking it within striking distance of record lows.
 French and Dutch equivalents hit all-time lows and those for others among Europe's struggling southern states were around their lowest in a year.

 The fall in peripheral yields came largely thanks to a Bloomberg report that the European Central Bank was considering looser rules for bond-buying that might include moving away from a link between purchases and the size of a country's economy.
-The report also helped European shares edge higher for a fourth day, although Wall Street was set to open flat.
+The report also helped European shares edge higher for a fourth day.

 "The speculation that the ECB might adjust its QE programme is something that is being received excitedly in bond markets," said Christian Lenk, a strategist at DZ Bank.